-A discretionary trust is very useful if you don’t want your children to automatically inherit their share of the estate maybe you feel that their marriage is weak and may not last long, and that whatever you gift them outright could end up being part of the matrimonial assets that could be shared if they were to divorce in the future.
-Having a discretionary trust allows the trustees to sit back and decide when is the best time to make the gift to your potential beneficiaries.
+A Discretionary Trust is very useful if you don’t want you children to automatically inherit their share of the Estate if you feel that their marriage is weak and may not last long, and that whatever you gift them outright could end up being part of the matrimonial assets that could be shared if they were to divorce in the future.
+Also having a Discretionary Trust allows the Trustees to sit back and decide when is the best time to make the gift to your potential beneficiaries.